jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 tics.
 “Invariant Measures for Data-Driven Dynamical System Identi- fication.”
 (May 2025)

 * Oberwolfach workshop on Computational Multiscale Methods.
-“In- variant Measures for Data-Driven Dynamical System Identification.”
+“Invariant Measures for Data-Driven Dynamical System Identification.”
 (April 2025)

-* SIAM Conference on Computational Science and Engineering, min- isymposium on stable prediction of dynamical systems.
+* SIAM Conference on Computational Science and Engineering, minisymposium on stable prediction of dynamical systems.
 “Invariant measures in time-delay coordinates for unique dynamical system iden- tification.”
 (April 2025)

 * SIAM Conference on the Mathematics of Data Science, minisymposium